 Who Should Apply?

-Students applying to INBT’s REU program should be serious about receiving professional research experience.
+Students applying to INBT’s REU program should be serious about receiving professional research experience and professional development.

 Eligible participants fall under the following criteria: